 Dutchman Paul Aalmans knows his off-road campers, this is the third one he’s built, and by far the largest.
 Starting with a tired but capable Mercedes-Benz Actros 3343 6×6 cab over tractor, the first three months of the (quite fast) nine month build were spent replacing lots and lots of technical parts.
 Paul added remote tire inflation (CTIS), super-singles, and just about anything else you might need or want when crossing the Sahara or the Gobi.
 Here you find Tacoma RV dealers specialize in towable RV, the only dealer that offers a warranty forever.
 If you are planning on travel for vacation get an RV from the best Tacoma RV sales, check it out speakersue.com/extending-influence/.

-Because time was of the essence during the build, and because Paul was mostly working alone, he decided to mount an existing caravan (a camper trailer for those of us in the States) to the chassis, rather than build the camper body from scratch.
+Because time was of the essence during the build, and because Paul was mostly working alone, he decided to mount an existing caravan (a camper trailer for those of us in the States) to the chassis, rather than build the camper body from scratch, he just made sure to add new rv batteries.
 While I’ve seen this done, I’ve never seen it look this good.
 In fact, I would wager that you wouldn’t have known this fact if it wasn’t revealed here.

 Click through to read the whole post, with more information and over fifty huge photos spread across three galleries (interior, exterior, and build-log photos).